 Status: The status of this study is unknown.

-For more details on the studies listed above, see the Health Professional version of this information.
+For more details on the studies listed above, see the Health Professional version of this drug summary.

 What side effects might albuvirtide cause?

 In this Phase III study, 6 participants receiving albuvirtide had a serious side effect, but none of them were related to albuvirtide.
-Overall, the most commonly reported side effects associated with albuvirtide treatment were mild to moderate diarrhea, headache, and dizziness.
-Among participants receiving albuvirtide, the most common abnormal blood test results were high and increased triglyceride levels.7
+Overall, the most commonly reported side effects associated with albuvirtide were mild to moderate diarrhea, headache, and dizziness.
+Among participants receiving albuvirtide, the most common abnormal blood test results were high and increased triglyceride levels.6

 Because albuvirtide is still being studied, information on possible side effects of the drug is not complete.
 As testing of albuvirtide continues, additional information on possible side effects will be gathered.